 Assuming the tenant will be staying on post-closing, and depending on your property's size and layout, you might want to market it as both a primary residence and a potential investment property.
 Let the buyer decide how to use it.
 Some buyers who want a home for themselves will not mind purchasing a primary residence with a tenant if they do not plan to move in immediately.

+There are some things sellers can do to make a sale go more smoothly when a tenant is living in the property, regardless of whether the tenant will remain after the sale.
 If the tenant will be moving out at closing, it also helps to remember that any move is difficult, and that keeping track of showings and neatness is not going to be in the forefront of the tenant's mind.

 - Make showing times easy for the tenant.
 Let the agent marketing the property know that the tenant needs at least 24 hours' notice for showings (or whatever time is specified in the lease for entry).
 Let the agent know if there are times that the property cannot be shown due to the tenant's schedule.
 The listing agent will make sure that any buyers and other agents wanting to view the property will abide by your timing requests.
 You can always contact the tenant with a special request to show the property on shorter notice, but unless you reach a new agreement with the tenant, the notice required for entry is governed by the lease.

 - Ask the tenant to depart the property during showings.
 No buyer, investor or otherwise, likes to be followed around by a resident—especially one who might be grumpy about the impending move.
 The buyer should be able to freely view the property.
 Offer the tenant a gift card to a nearby coffee shop to use while the property is being shown.